 New Drive Adds Innovations to Help Enterprise and Cloud Providers Gain Control over Unstructured Data

 This week at the OCP Summit, Seagate has announced our new 12TB helium enterprise drives are now shipping to cloud providers for evaluation, and we plan to start volume shipments for production availability in the June quarter of 2017.
-The Seagate Enterprise Capacity 3.5 HDD 12TB incorporates several technology advancements developed to address a critical requirement hyperscale customers face in this age of exponential data growth: the ability to locate and organize the increasing amount of unstructured data they possess and make it available quickly and reliably for customers.
+The Seagate Enterprise Capacity 3.5 HDD 12TB hard drive incorporates several technology advancements developed to address a critical requirement hyperscale customers face in this age of exponential data growth: the ability to locate and organize the increasing amount of unstructured data they possess and make it available quickly and reliably for customers.

 Seagate’s new 12TB Enterprise Capacity 3.5 HDD is precision engineered to accommodate 550TB workloads annually.
 It has a market leading MTBF (mean time between failure) of 2.5 million hours and is designed to operate 24/7 for five years in the most rigorous enterprise data center environments, delivering far greater reliability and the lowest total cost of ownership (TCO) for enterprise storage products in the industry.